gregpaton08/leaf-list/README.md

 * Show parent task in detail view of a task in the tasks tab
 * Make parent task in detail view part of the details view table, not the task view table (cleaner API this way, too!)
     * need to make container view resize to height of table view
+* Fix crash case when moving task in details view with keyboard shown and the entire visible table is filled

 ## Stretch Goals